 - Beginners Guide to Visual Studio LightSwitch (Part – 4)

 - Beginners Guide to Visual Studio LightSwitch (Part – 5)

 As usual, never forget to Vote for the article.
 Highly appreciate your feedbacks, suggestions and/or any comments about the article and future improvements.

-You can see that, throughout the whole application I never wrote a single line of code.
+You can see that, throughout the whole application (for all the previous 4 chapters) I never wrote a single line of code.
 I never did write a single line of XAML code to create the UI.
 It is presented by the tool template automatically.
 It has a huge feature to do automatically.
 From the UI design to add, update, delete and even sort, filter all are done automatically by the framework.

-I hope, you enjoyed this chapter of the series a lot.
-Lots of figures I used here, so that, you can understand each steps very easily.
+Only in this chapter, I introduced the code with you to extend the validation rule.
+I hope, you enjoyed this chapter of the series too.
+Huge nos. of figures I used here, so that, you can understand each steps very easily.
 If you liked this article, please don’t forget to share your feedback here.
 Appreciate your feedback, comments, suggestion and vote.